dpx0/dvsensor/README.md

 This README only gives a brief summary over the installation and usage.
-For a thorough documentation including a troubleshooting guideline, visit the [Software](https://2023.igem.wiki/bielefeld-cebitec/software) page of the iGEM Bielefeld-CeBiTec 2023 Team.
+For a thorough documentation including a troubleshooting guideline, visit the [Software](https://2023.igem.wiki/bielefeld-cebitec/software) page on the iGEM Bielefeld-CeBiTec 2023 team wiki.

 ## Installation
 See the [team wiki](https://2023.igem.wiki/bielefeld-cebitec/software) for more information on installing